erangaka/erangaka.github.io/README.md

 - Automate and manage Kubernetes CI/CD pipelines using GitLab.
 - Analyze and improve application performance.
 - Plan, document and deploy product upgrades.
-- Architecture and implement an observability solution for an Integration & API management platformusing WSO2 API Manager, Grafana, Prometheus and Gitlab.
+- Architect and implement an observability solution for an Integration & API management platform using WSO2 API Manager, Grafana, Prometheus and Gitlab.
 - Provide 24/7 on-call support.
 <br><br>